159263/Sitetalk-Auto-Bidder/README.md

 ```
 * Click the url field, press **j** and paste the script, what you had copied before.

 * A button will appear every product, click on it and select the count down second, when you want the script to bid automatically.

-Have fun! ;)
+* Win products easily and have fun! ;)